jlbradley1844/jlbradley1844.github.io/_drafts/a-moral-theory-of-racism.md

 they will milk it for all it's worth.
 Meanwhile, if racism is condemned, they will be quiet.
 They may indeed hold racist views for other reasons, but will not say anything.
-In public, they will certainly not admit anything that will betray racis.
+In public, they will certainly not admit anything that will betray racism.
+Privately, they may still hold racist views, and eagerly commiserate with others over imagined violations of their rights by the "woke" left.

 Meanwhile, let's look at a white person arrested in "stage two" morality.
 For them, the situation is far more clear.
 In all